akumina/AkuminaDev/docs/AK-Headless.md

 For more information please see Installation Guides: https://community.akumina.com/kbtopic/installation-guides/

-**Sharepoint Requirements**

-Sharepoint must be a standalone site (Headless does not support central/delivery architecture).

 ## Setting up a local Headless website

 _{headlessappdir} refers to the root folder of the Headless website on your web server_